miamtech/mealz-documentation/docs/web_ssr/getting-started/connect-mealz-to-your-website.md

   });
   window.mealz.basket.initialize();

-  window.mealz.hook.setHookCallback((isLogged, isPosValid) => {
+  window.mealz.hook.setHookCallback((isLogged, isStoreValid) => {
-    if (!isPosValid) {
+    if (!isStoreValid) {
       // Navigate to store selection
+      return false;
     }
+    // For guests (Authless-id), isLogged will be false,
+    // but Mealz is able to manage a basket for guests if needed.
-    if (!isLogged) {
+    // Force login only if your site requires it for add-to-cart. if (!isLogged) {
-      // Navigate to login
+      // Navigate to login — or omit this and allow guests }
-    }
-    // Return true only if Mealz should continue adding to the basket return isLogged && isPosValid;
+    return isStoreValid;
   });
 }
 ```